wkolowski/Type-Theory-Wishlist/README.md

 Given a value `x` of type `ProdSum A B C`, we can access the field `a` using the dot syntax, by writing `x.a`.

 ```
-ad : ProdSum Bool Nat String
+ab''' : ProdSum Bool Nat String
-& a => negb ab.a
+& a => tt
+& __sum => b 0

+ac''' : ProdSum Bool Nat String
-& ab
+& a => ff
+& __sum => c "42"
 ```

+Another way to think of the type `ProdSum A B C` is to treat it not as a sum, but as a product, i.e. as `A * (B + C)`.
+We can use the copattern syntax to define values of `ProdSum A B C`.
+In such a situation, the record-like part (i.e. all the fields) behaves like an ordinary record, whereas the sum-like part behaves like an additional field of this record (this field is named `__sum`).

 ```
 ad : ProdSum Bool Nat String
+& _ => ab
 & a => negb ab.a

+ad' : ProdSum Bool Nat String
 & _ => ab
+& a $=> negb
 ```

+When working with `ProdSum A B C` using the copattern syntax, we can also make use of prototyping and record update syntax.

 ```
 data ProdSum' (A B C : Type) : Type